-The frontman was sleeping in a sleeping bag on a friend's floor having just got divorced from photographer Jennifer Youngblood and as a consequence was homeless.
+The frontman was sleeping in a sleeping bag on a friend's floor having just gotten divorced from photographer Jennifer Youngblood, and as a consequence was homeless.
 On top of that Grohl had no access to his own bank account, and both his drummer, William Goldsmith, and guitarist, Pat Smear, were on the verge of quitting the Foo Fighters.
 In the midst of all this he wrote this love song in about 45 minutes.

 The song evokes real love, that feeling of shyness, yet excitement, like the first time for anything.
 It's a feeling that is so strong that you want it to last forever, even though you know nothing ever lasts forever. in the video, Grohl is trying to protect his girlfriend.
-When he sees that she is in trouble his hand grows abnormally large and beats down anyone that tries to hurt her. (thanks, Bec - Melbourne, Australia)
+When he sees that she is in trouble his hand grows abnormally large and beats down anyone that tries to hurt her.

 There is some whispering at the end of the song.
-It is a combination of 3 tracks mixed by Dave Grohl.
+It is a combination of three tracks mixed by Dave Grohl.
 One track is a love letter being read, another is a technical manual, and the third is a story about the father of one of the studio engineers.

 .
 In the movie, which was directed by Sam Raimi (who would go on to direct the Spider-Man films), a group of friends spend the weekend in a cabin only to be attacked by zombies.
 The parts of the video featuring Dave Grohl as some kind of a superhero with a giant hand (referred to as "Handor" by some fans) have nothing to do with Evil Dead

 Dave Grohl played an acoustic version of this at one of Neil Young's Bridge School benefit concerts.
 The Bridge School is a program for children with disabilities, and after Grohl performed, he got a standing ovation.
 It was the closest he ever came to crying on stage.

 episode 7.24, "The One With Chandler And Monica's Wedding."
 This version, which wasn't played by The Foo Fighters, was used at the end of the episode right after Monica and Chandler were married.

-featuring Adam Sandler, you can hear an acoustic version of "Everlong" just before the scene where Nicky falls from Valerie's balcony. (thanks, Vincent - Paris, France)
+featuring Adam Sandler, you can hear an acoustic version of "Everlong" just before the scene where Nicky falls from Valerie's balcony.